akikuno/DAJIN/README.md

 [日本語はこちら](https://github.com/akikuno/DAJIN/blob/master/misc/README_JP.md)

-DAJIN is a genotyping software with simple, rapid and scalable whole-allelic profiling of genome editing organisms using long-read sequencer.
+DAJIN is a genotyping software with simple, rapid, and scalable whole-allelic profiling of genome editing organisms using a long-read sequencer.

 Here are the DAJIN's features:

-- DAJIN automatically identify and classify a diversity of mutations including point mutations, large deletions, inversions, and knock-in
+- DAJIN automatically identify and classify a diversity of mutations, including a point mutation, knock-out, knock-in, and inversion
 - DAJIN can treat ~100 samples within a day

 ## Initial setup

 We highly recommend Linux OS and NVIDIA GPU to reduce computation time.
-If you have a Windows PC with NVIDIA GPU, please follow the instruction.
+If a Windows PC with NVIDIA GPU, please follow the instruction.
 https://docs.nvidia.com/cuda/wsl-user-guide/index.html

-FYI: We confirmed DAJIN's operation on [these environments](https://github.com/akikuno/DAJIN/blob/master/misc/TESTED_SYSTEMS.md).
+> FYI: We confirmed DAJIN's operation on [these environments](https://github.com/akikuno/DAJIN/blob/master/misc/TESTED_SYSTEMS.md).

 ### 1. Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)